What Is the Best Music To Listen to While Sleeping?

 1. Healing sleep music: Solfeggio frequencies

-Different Solfeggio frequencies can offer a variety of healing benefits when you listen to them before you go to sleep.
+Different Solfeggio frequencies can offer various healing benefits when you listen to them before sleep.
 For example, 432-hertz sleep music is proven to slow down your heart rate, while 528-hertz sleep music can reduce stress.

 When you listen to music that uses Solfeggio frequencies, you may not even hear them!
 You can also layer them on top of other types of relaxing sleep music to combine their benefits.